 Similar to the life cycle of seed plants, the pteridophytes also involves alternation of generations in its life cycle.
 But the pteridophytes differ from mosses and seed plants in that both generations are independent and free-living.
 The sexuality of pteridophytic gametophytes can be classified as follows:

 - Dioicous: the individual gametophyte is either a male producing antheridia and sperm or it could be a female producing archegonia and egg cells.

-- Monoicous: each individual gametophyte produces both antheridia and archegonia and can function both as a male and as a female.
+- Monoicous: every individual gametophyte may produce both antheridia and archegonia and it can function both as a male as well as a female.

 - Protandrous: the antheridia matures before the archegonia.

 - Protogynous: the archegonia matures before the antheridia.